-Pharmacologic class is a complex concept that is made up of one or more component concepts: mechanism of action (MOA), physiologic effect (PE), and chemical structure (CS).
-The established pharmacologic class is generally the MOA, PE, or CS term that is considered the most scientifically valid and clinically meaningful.
-Sponsors should include in TS the established pharmacologic class of all active moieties of investigational products used in a study.
-FDA maintains a list of established pharmacologic classes of approved moieties.
-If the established pharmacologic class is not available for an active moiety, then the sponsor should discuss the appropriate MOA, PE, and CS terms with the review division.
+51 See the guidance for industry and review staff Labeling for Human Prescription Drug and Biologic Products-Determining Established Pharmacologic Class for Use in the Highlights of Prescribing Information, available at considered the most scientifically valid and clinically meaningful.
+Sponsors should include in TS (the full TS) the established pharmacologic class of all active moieties of investigational products used in a study.
+FDA maintains a list of established pharmacologic classes of approved moieties.52 If the established pharmacologic class is not available for an active moiety, then the sponsor should discuss the appropriate MOA, PE, and CS terms with the review division.
 For unapproved investigational active moieties where the pharmacologic class is unknown, the PCLAS record may not be available.